Union of the Centre and Christian Democracy of Catalonia: History

 The alliance was formed by the Catalan Centre (CC) and the historic Democratic Union of Catalonia (UDC), which on 28 December 1976 had signed an agreement for coalescing into a joint list ahead of the 1977 Spanish general election.
-Attempts for the coalition to expand or to merge with parties from other blocs—such as the Democratic Front formed by Democratic Convergence of Catalonia (CDC) and Democratic Left of Catalonia (EDC)—failed to materialize, mostly as a result of a lack of programatic concretion and in the Front's strategy to appeal to centre-left voters, whereas the UCiDCC aimed for establishing itself within the centre to centre-right ground of the political spectrum.
-The UCiDCC parties would join the Democracy and Catalonia alliance for the Spanish Senate.
+Attempts for the coalition to expand or to merge with parties from other blocs—such as the Democratic Front formed by Democratic Convergence of Catalonia (CDC) and Democratic Left of Catalonia (EDC)—failed to materialize, mostly as a result of a lack of programmatic concretion and in the Front's strategy to appeal to centre-left voters, whereas the UDCC aimed for establishing itself within the centre to centre-right ground of the political spectrum.
+The UDCC parties would join the Democracy and Catalonia alliance for the Spanish Senate.

 The coalition obtained two deputies, both from the Barcelona constituency: Antón Cañellas from UDC and Carlos Güell de Sentmenat from CC.
 The former joined the Catalan–Basque Group, whereas the latter went to the Mixed Group.
 The results were regarded as disappointing–something which was attributed to the hasted establishment of the Union of the Democratic Centre (UCD) candidacies in support of Prime Minister Adolfo Suárez–leading to the alliance breaking up shortly after the election and upon the new parliament's constitution on 26 July 1977.